 Every dedicated cannabis user ought to be carrying around a kit of essential items at all times.
 Omitting this crucial aspect of the stoner routine is just unprofessional.
 But even the best of us get caught out at times, and go to roll a joint only to discover there are no smoking papers to be found.
 You may find yourself asking: what can I use as rolling paper?

-1. Find a substitute for paper
+1. Find an alternative for rolling paper

 We all remember schooldays when someone managed to smuggle in an eighth but—surprise surprise!—didn’t manage to steal any smoking papers from out of their big brother’s stash box.